 Get Free Information on LPN or LVN Programs Near You or Online

 What is an LPN?

-Licensed Practical Nurses have a number of duties that they complete in the Woodstock IL medical facilities where they practice.
-As their titles indicate, they are required to be licensed in all states, including Illinois.
-Although they may be responsible for supervising Certified Nursing Assistants (CNA), they themselves normally work under the direction of either an RN or a doctor.
-The healthcare facilities where they work are numerous and assorted, for example hospitals, medical clinics, schools, and long-term care facilities.
-Anywhere that you can find patients seeking medical assistance is their dominion.
-Every state not only controls their licensing, but also what work activities an LPN can and can’t perform.
-So based on the state, their daily work functions may include:
+Licensed Practical Nurses have many different duties that they complete in the Woodlawn IL health facilities where they practice.
+As their titles signify, they are required to be licensed in all states, including Illinois.
+Even though they may be responsible for managing Certified Nursing Assistants (CNA), they themselves normally work under the oversight of either an RN or a doctor.
+The healthcare facilities where they work are numerous and varied, such as hospitals, medical clinics, schools, and long-term care facilities.
+Anyplace that you can encounter patients requiring medical care is their dominion.
+Each state not only controls their licensing, but also what functions an LPN can and can’t perform.
+So depending on the state, their routine work functions can include: